100-level General Education courses

 HPHY 371 Physiology of Exercise (4)

 Physiology of exercise, physical conditioning, and training: significance of these effects for health and performance.
 The physiology of exercise includes studying the physiological effects and responses by the body to the stressor of exercise.
 This course will focus on some of the fundamental concepts of exercise physiology such as how different energy systems allow the human body to supply energy for activities less than 30 seconds up to hours of exercise.
 Central to exercise physiology is the understanding of how the body is able to transport oxygen to liberate energy for use by the working muscles.
 We will also focus on how the metabolic, neuromuscular, cardiovascular, and respiratory systems respond to the demands of exercise and how routine exercise (i.e., exercise training) modifies these systems, and the significance of these effects for health and performance.
 Prereqs apply.
-Restricted to HPHY majors.
+Open to non-majors after initial registration period.

 HPHY 333 Motor Control (4)

 Introduction to the processes of control and coordination in the performance of motor skills.
 Neurophysioloical, mechanical, and cognitive bases of motor skill acquisition.
 This course provides an overview of the role of the brain and nervous system in the control of human movement.
 In this course, students will gain a better understanding of the neurophysiological principles underlying movement behavior.
 Concepts in sensory and motor systems physiology will be discussed in the context of the control of balance, locomotion and other skilled movements.
 These fundamental concepts of normal motor control will also be applied to understand motor deficits in clinical populations.
 We will also focus on motor learning and skill acquisition, with an emphasis on applications to motor development and rehabilitation.
 Prereqs apply.
-Restricted to HPHY majors and open to Psych majors with instructor approval.
+Open to non-majors with instructor approval.

 HPHY 337 Clinical Pharmacology (4)